AlexHowansky/ccron/README.md

     ccron pull <user> <host>

-To edit an existing or create a new local crontab, use the `edit` command.
+To edit an existing local crontab or create a new empty local crontab, use the `edit` command.

     ccron edit <user> <host>